 Garlic Scape Stir Fry

-If preparing this stir fry in advance I recommend cooking the beef and setting it aside and then cooking the vegetables up to a few hours in advance.
-Keep the vegetables and beef separate and only combine them together right before serving to help to ensure that the beef stays crispy.
+If preparing this stir fry in advance, I recommend cooking the beef and setting it aside, then cooking the vegetables a few hours in advance.
+Keep the vegetables (including the charred garlic scapes) and beef separate and only combine them together right before serving to help ensure that the meat stays crispy.

-Leftover Garlic Scape Stir Fry will last for up to 4 days in the fridge and can be reheated in the microwave or in a pan on the stove top until warmed through.
-Unfortunately any leftover beef loses its crispiness but is still delicious and the coating helps the sauce to stick to the beef on all sides.
+Leftover Garlic Scape Stir Fry will last for up to 4 days in the fridge for next time when stored in an airtight container and can be reheated in the microwave or in a pan on the stovetop until warmed through.
+Unfortunately, any leftover beef loses its crispiness but is still delicious, and the coating helps the sauce to stick to the beef on all sides.

 Garlic Scape Stir Fry